Arctic circles, domino tilings and square Young tableaux: Back to domino tilings

 \section{Back to domino tilings}

 We now recall some basic facts from \cite{elkiesetal} about domino tilings of the Aztec diamond $\aztec_n$, their height functions, and their connection to alternating sign matrices and their height matrices.
-This will enable us to use our previous results to reprove the Cohn-Elkies-Propp limit shape result for the height function of a uniformly random domino tiling of $\aztec_n$ as $n\to\infty$.
+This will enable us to use our previous results to reprove the Cohn--Elkies--Propp limit shape result for the height function of a uniformly random domino tiling of~$\aztec_n$ as $n\to\infty$.

-Let ${\cal G}={\cal G}(\aztec_n)$ be the directed graph whose vertex set is
+Let $\mathcal{G}=\mathcal{G}(\aztec_n)$ be the directed graph whose vertex set is

 and where the adjacency relations are